frankhale/ghosts-of-yarrow/notes/Story.md

 else I can use?
 Having a map of Yarrow will help in figuring out the story locations.*

-*Actually come to think of it I think I'll hand draw a map and just scan it in as a graphic.*
+~~Actually come to think of it I think I'll hand draw a map and just scan it in as a graphic.~~

-###NOTE: This isn't necessarily meant to read from top to bottom.
 ###NOTE: This isn't necessarily meant to read from top to bottom.

 You find yourself in the middle of a field, it's nighttime and you don't